kensho-technologies/graphql-compiler/docs/source/databases/orientdb.rst

          edge classes get mapped to OrientDB constructs).

 The best way to integrate the compiler with OrientDB is by compiling to MATCH, our name for the SQL dialect that OrientDB uses.
-Since the compiler was originally built to target an OrientDB database backend, all query directives are supported when compiling to MATCH.
+All query directives are supported when compiling to MATCH.
 Additionally, since OrientDB is a graph database, generating a GraphQL schema from an OrientDB database requires minimal configuration.